KajalAshokMane/Prodigy_WD_01/README.md

 # Prodigy_WD_01
-I Developed Landing Web Page With Animation.
+I Developed Landing Web Page Using Html ,CSS ,JavaScript.
 I Also Used Some Picture For Designing Web Page.
+I Also Developed Web Page Using Animation.